 7. Capital One Venture X Rewards Credit Card

-Capital One Venture X is another excellent travel credit card program that frequent travelers can take advantage of.
-The rewards are attractive, and it helps make your travel worthwhile.
+Capital One Venture X is another excellent travel credit card program that frequent travelers can use.
+The rewards are attractive, and they help make your travel worthwhile.

 For instance, the card offers up to a 10x rewards rate.
 That’s right!
 With this card, you earn 2x miles for every dollar spent on qualifying purchases.
 Additionally, it offers 10x miles for each dollar spent on hotels and car rental services and 5x miles for each dollar on flights.
 Doesn’t that seem like a worthy deal?

 Capital One Venture X rewards program makes every trip you take cheaper.
-In fact, it’s among the travel credit cards that have rewards for almost every activity you do on the card.
+It’s among the travel credit cards that have rewards for almost every activity you do on the card.
 This is because you earn points right, left, and center.

 And who doesn’t want some traveling costs pulled off their back?
 This credit card does exactly that.
 Imagine 75,000 miles as a welcome bonus – this one is huge.
-While you have to spend at least $4,000 in your first three months as a cardholder to win the reward, it’s still a worthwhile deal.
+While you must spend at least $4,000 as a cardholder in your first three months to win the reward, it’s still worthwhile.

-Besides, you can get $300 cashback annually as a reward for the bookings you’ve made using this travel credit card.
+Besides, you can get $300 cashback annually as a reward for your bookings using this travel credit card.
 You’ll get the best prices negotiated for each of those eligible purchases.
 Can it get any better?

-Capital One is undoubtedly among the best airline credit cards for so many reasons.
-And if not for the points, the unlimited complimentary access, to over 1,400+ lounges, for you and two more guests might charm you even more.
+Capital One is undoubtedly among the best airline credit cards for many reasons.
+And if not for the points, the unlimited complimentary access to over 1,400+ lounges for you and two more guests might charm you even more.

 The card is the premium version of the basic Capital One venture rewards credit card, and they have done a great job.
-With the card, Capital One can now comfortably compete with the industry’s big wigs.
+Capital One can now comfortably compete with the industry’s bigwigs with the card.